Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Applications and Comparisons in Computer Science, Probability Theory and Physics

-The key feature here is that we affirm every athlete has the opportunity to challenge the assumed human physiological limit of $9.4$ seconds, to finish the race safely, and, most importantly, to enjoy ``fairness''---all athletes have the chance to start at the same instant.
-Whether this can be achieved depends on the athletes' own performances.
+Crucially, every athlete has the opportunity to approach the theoretical human limit of 9.4 seconds, to finish safely, and above all to \TT{share equal opportunity for a fair start}.
+Whether an athlete achieves this depends on their performance.

-If one wishes to incorporate individual ability differences or potential lane effects, $\mathcal{F}$ could be adjusted accordingly; however, the lower and upper bounds remain unchanged because they correspond to the firing of the starting gun and the latest permissible finish time.